reuben-thomas/tp/docs/UserGuide.md

   book is saved.
 - **Command Input:** This is where you type commands to interact with the address book.
 - **Command Result:** When you enter a command, its result will be displayed in this box.
-- **Result Table:** When listing or viewing contacts, they will be presented in a table here, whereby each column is associated with a field in the header.
+- **Result Table:** When listing or viewing employees, they will be presented in a table here, whereby each column is associated with a field in the header.
-- **Person Card:** A single contact is represented in a person card, which displays all of their relevant information.
+- **Person Card:** A single employee is represented in a person card, which displays all of their relevant information.
   These cards are collapsed by default.
 - **Saved File:** The file that this address book is saved to.